 Q: What steps do I take to file an Assumed Name Registration Form (DBA)?

 A: All Assumed Name Registration forms are available at the North Carolina Secretary of State.
 Once you have completed the form and appeared before a Notary Public to sign; you may bring the form to our office to be recorded.
 The fee for recording is $26.00.

 Q: How do I obtain initial appointment or reappointment forms for my Notary Public?

 A: All notary forms are available on this website under Notary Public.
 You will mail the application form to the Secretary of State.
 The Secretary of State will then send you a notice in the mail advising you to take oath at our office.
 You may not take oath until the effective date listed on the notice.

 Q: Do I need an appointment to take my notary oath?
 What should I bring with me?

 A: No appointment is necessary.
 Come in any time between 8:00 a.m. and 5:00 p.m.
 Bring your notice from the Secretary of State’s Office.
-The fee is $10.00, payable by cash or check.
+The fee is $10.00, payable by cash, check, or credit card.

 Q: Can I obtain a copy of a birth certificate from your office?